-Observable Evidence Not Meeting Approaching Effective Distinguished Speech Language Pathologists (SLP) Behaviors Rarely collaborates with school and peer teams to provide training in his/her professional role when requested (e.g. sped team meetings, MTSS, department committees, etc.).
+Observable Evidence NOT MEETING APPROACHING EFFECTIVE DISTINGUISHED Speech Language Pathologists (SLP) Behaviors Rarely collaborates with school and peer teams to provide training in his/her professional role when requested (e.g. sped team meetings, MTSS, department committees, etc.).
 Rarely provides resources to colleagues in areas of speech language practice.
-Rarely takes ownership of difficult issues.
-Collaborates with some school and peer teams to provide training in his/her professional role with support and guidance (e.g. sped team meetings, MTSS, department committees, etc.).
-Provides general resources to colleagues in areas of speech language practice.
-Upon request and given support reluctantly takes ownership of difficult situations.
+Collaborates with some school and peer teams to provide training in his/her professional role with support and guidance (e.g. sped team meetings, MTSS, department committees, etc.). ● ● Provides general resources to colleagues in areas of speech language practice.
 Initiates leadership through collaboration with school and peer teams to provide training in his/her professional role (eg: sped team meetings, MTSS, department committees, etc.).
-Seeks out and/or engages new and veteran colleagues in communities of practice within specific areas of expertise to improve professional practice.
-Actively takes ownership of difficult issues through collaborative and restorative practices.
-In addition to "Effective": 1.
+Seeks out and/or engages new and veteran colleagues in communities of practice within specific areas of expertise to improve professional practice In addition to "Effective": 1.
 Models effective roll out of school and/ or district initiatives in collaboration with leadership team to design, implement and/or improve upon systems to affect school change.
-For Example: • SLP Student Outcomes Team • CSC • SLT OR 2.
-Takes an active role within a special interest group, local universities, state association, etc. to lead, educate and/ or support the SLP department with current speech-language practice issues and ideas.
-For Example: • SLAC • CSHA • CDE Interest Groups
+For Example: SLP Student Outcomes Team CSC SLT (Continued on next page)